maciejg-git/litewind-alpine-documentation/components/notify.md

 - `delay`, `dismissable` and `static` - override respective props of the container for this notification,
 - `sticky` - sticky notifications are always displayed below or above normal notifications and ignore number set in `maxNotifications` prop.
 Position depends on `order` and `stickyAt` props.
 - `variant` - sets the variant of the notification,
 - `options` - additional custom options that can be referenced in the template.
+This is useful for creating customized notifications.

 {% render "example.liquid" example: "examples/notify-new-notification.liquid", tabs: examples.notifyNewNotification %}

+### Pause timers on hover

+By default hovering over container pauses all timers and restarts them after pointer leaves element.

 ### Stacked notifications